 It’s a delightfully simple game that offers a charming way to pass the time or keep your restless fingers engaged while watching Netflix.
 The occult aspect also gives Voodoo Garden an interesting twist, with fun elements like helper spirits that can tend to your garden when it’s not raining (because ghosts are scared of rain, I guess).

-Slime Rancher takes the traditional tale of farming simulators like Stardew Valley and gives it one very messy twist.
-I’m sure you can guess it from the title – instead of classic livestock, you’re farming slime.
+Slime Rancher takes the traditional tale of farming simulators like Stardew Valley and gives it one messy twist.
+I’m sure you can guess it from the title – instead of conventional livestock, you’re farming slime.

 From a conventional origin story of a protagonist being gifted a property to take over, the action-adventure game quickly takes a turn towards the absurd, as you breed adorable, bouncy Slimes and harvest plorts (translation: their poop) to trade on the stock market.
 While a farming game at its core, Slime Rancher expands its horizons more into action territory as challenges threaten to destroy the central rancher’s dreams.